đź“…January 7, 2026

-What Everyone Over 62 Should Know About Alcohol Pairing at Family Dinners—Especially With Beta-Blockers or Diuretics
+What Should Seniors Over 62 Know About Alcohol With Beta-Blockers at Family Dinners?

 If you're over 62 and regularly enjoy a glass of wine or beer during family dinners, it's important to understand how alcohol pairing family dinner beta-blockers—or diuretics—can quietly affect your body in ways that aren't obvious at the table.
 As we age, our metabolism slows, liver function changes, and cardiovascular systems become more sensitive to external influences—including something as common as a modest drink with dinner.
 For older adults managing high blood pressure (hypertension), heart failure, or arrhythmias, even routine alcohol consumption can interact with medications in meaningful, sometimes unexpected, ways.